Surfincolin/plant-music/README.md

 1. Make sure you have a virtual midi driver running on your computer.
 On Mac, in the **Audio Midi Setup**, you want to click the check box for **Device is online** for **IAC Driver**.
 On Windows you can use [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)
 2. Open **user-states.pd** in the `pd` folder.
 3. In PD, open the **Preferences > MIDI...** settings.
 Make sure your virtual midi driver is selected in the **Output Devices**.
 Click **Save All Settings**
-4. Click "Global On/Off" in 'user_states'
+4. Click "Global On/Off" in **user_states**
-4. Open the 'whole_sequence' patch and the 'osc-receiver-vanilla' sub patch.
+4. Open the **whole_sequence** patch and the **osc-receiver-vanilla** sub patch.
 Click the 'Serial Data Toggle' to start seeing input from the interpreter.
-5. Click the 'calibration' patch in 'osc-receiver-vanilla' and in each box set the threshold at which you want to register a touch for each plant.
+5. Click the **calibration** patch in **osc-receiver-vanilla** and in each colored box set the threshold at which you want to register a touch for each plant.

 ### 4. Ableton Project
 1. Open your Ableton project of choice and click play on the track with instruments you want to play.

 ### 5. Plant Sensors
 - Wire up the sensors to the plant.
-Tends to work best when copper wire is wrapped around the stalk of a dense plant, but shallowly burring the wire in the moist dirt of an ivy also works.
+Tends to work best when copper wire is wrapped around the stalk of a dense plant, but shallowly burying the wire in the moist dirt of an ivy also works.
 Most ferns don't work well.
 - For testing you can use a glass of water.